SQL Variables

 WHERE {%raw%}{{state}}{%endraw%}

-Then, in the side panel, select the "Field Filter" variable type, and choose which field to map your variable to (in this case, State).
+Then, in the side panel, select the "Field Filter" variable type, and choose which field to map your variable to (in this case, State

-Note the lack of the column and operator (like =).
+).
 The reason you need to structure Field Filters this way is to handle cases where AIDEM Analytics generates the code for you.
 For example, for handling cases where someone selects multiple values in the filter widget, or a range of dates.
 With Field Filters, you can't control the generated SQL, so if you need greater control, you should use one (or more) Text, Number, or Date variables.

 A MongoDB native query example might look like this: